 2. Physical Documentation

 Paperwork, bad for the environment and dreaded by employees.
-Since we are on the topic of avoiding physical contact to mitigate spread of infection if any; spread of infection through the exchange of physical objects are also a possibility.
+Since we are on the topic of avoiding physical contact to mitigate the spread of infection if any; spread of infection through the exchange of physical objects are also a possibility.

 There are multiple alternatives to this such as communicating online through emails, messaging software and of course sign language.
 These methods can be more tedious than speaking directly to your colleagues, especially if there are in the same office.

 4. Sharing Food

 This should be stopped altogether to reduce the risk of infection through the sharing of saliva.
-Employees need to make sure that they only share food that is packed individually and do not share from the same source.
+Employees need to make sure that they only share food that is packed individually and does not share from the same source.

 However, meetings conducted with limited participants with enough space to social distance can still be conducted but is not advisable because the same results can be achieved virtually.

 Left wondering what can still be openly shared with colleagues?
 The simple answer, hand sanitizers.
 Remember that it is not enough to just social distance, but each employee needs also to be socially responsible for the health and safety of themselves and of those around them.
-Keep safe and interact responsibly and share these alternatives with your colleagues.